-I am a painter.
-As a painter I never look for beauty or importance.
-My only goal is to paint something unique, something that irritates the viewer, something like reality.
+I am a painter and as a painter I never looked for beauty or importance.
+My only goal was to paint something unique, something that irritated the viewer, something like reality.

 The new is never found in conformity.
 Today it seems, the whole social background over the last decades is about ideology, that demand not to make any mistakes and to do the right thing at all time, whether it's about the relationship between men and woman, between black and white or old and young.
 Its something artists can't really contribute to, but unfortunately, most artists do and they all tend to conform.
 At the Venice Biennale or the Documenta, you can see it there, that very unfortunate need to conform.

 An artist must never conform or be moralistic, he (or she) must at all times be amoral.

 Some lockdown rules were lifted after a while.
 Theatres and cafes opened again, a bit like a virgin going to her first party.
 Still, many rules stayed in place.
 Anyway, I finally got a new assignment for a set design, the play "Alles In Brand!"
 (On Fire!). - But, just as the year before, with a serious reduced payment.
 Nothing as a good pandemic to reduce wages, I always say!

 Because the story of the play took place at the fire department, I visited the real thing and eventually decided the set should be made out of steel.
 Although I first wanted give them a color (red and yellow of course), I liked the natural look of the steel so much, I finally decided against it.
 I wanted to create a horizon line of a cityscape.
 And that’s what it ultimately became.

 What this play meant to me was that the "fire" actually happend between people inside their houses.

 I got a second assignment, this time for the play "Monkey Puzzle Tree".
 Early stages, the play would not happen before 2022, if at all.